History of Scunthorpe United F.C.: New home, new horizons: 1987–1997

 In 1988 Scunthorpe United became the first English football club in the modern era to move to a new, purpose-built stadium, Glanford Park.
 Whilst preparations for the new ground were underway, the club's final season at the Old Show Ground very nearly yielded success.
 Under the management of Mick Buxton, United qualified for the Division Four play-offs.
 Ultimately this was not to be, with the Iron losing 2–3 on aggregate to Torquay United in the semi-final.
 The second leg of this semi-final was to be the last game played at the Old Show Ground, with Steve Lister being the last player to score at the ground.

 The club's first season at Glanford Park ended in another play-off semi-final heartbreak, this time losing out 1–5 on aggregate to Wrexham.
 Further playoff failure occurred in 1991 as the Iron lost out to Blackpool 2–3 (on aggregate) in the semi-final under Buxton's replacement Bill Green.
 Finally, in 1992 the club made it to the Fourth Division play-off final at Wembley, losing out eventually on a penalty shootout to Blackpool by 4 goals to 3 (see here).
 This was the club's first-ever appearance at Wembley.

-The following four seasons saw United sit consistently in the middle of the now Third Division table under a succession of managers, namely Richard Money and Dave Moore.
+The following four seasons saw United sit consistently in the middle of the now Third Division table under a succession of managers, namely Richard Money and David Moore.
 Mick Buxton made a surprise return to the club as manager following Moore's sacking in 1996.